SFDO-Tooling/MetaCI/docs/running_docker.rst

     ``local``, ``production``, and ``test``.

 CHROMEDRIVER_VERSION:
-    Argument used to determine what version of chromedriver to install, also sets CHROMEDRIVER_VERSION environment variable.
+    Argument used to override the version of Chromedriver to install, which defaults to the Chromedriver version returned by ``https://chromedriver.storage.googleapis.com/LATEST_RELEASE_X``
+    (where ``X`` is the version number of the installed Chrome version).

 Building Your Docker Containers
 -------------------------------